openharmony/applications_applications_cangjie_wrapper/README.md

 ## Introduction

-The Application Cangjie API is a Cangjie API encapsulated on OpenHarmony based on the capabilities of the Settings subsystem.
+The applications_cangjie_wrapper is a Cangjie API encapsulated on OpenHarmony based on the capabilities of the Settings subsystem.
 The Settings is a system application prebuilt in OpenHarmony.
 It provides a human-machine interactions entry for users to set system configs like settings system time, lightness of screen and etc.

 ### Architecture